alhadimohammed/SmallProgram/README.md

   - A Program Convert Text to Slig
   - A Program Interacive Button
   - A Program Get Repo Name
   - A Program That Gives him A Person's Name ON Github and Gives you All The Repo Names For That Person
-  - A Program
-  - A Program
-  - A Program
+  - A Program Show Answers
-  - A Program
+  - A Program danomic Form
-  - A Program
+  - A Program Toggle For Glass
-  - A Program
+  - A Program To Do List
-  - A Program
+  - A Program Gradient Generator
-  - A Program
+  - A Program Taps